stwgb/kafka-producer/README.md

 ## AdvancedKafkaProducer

-The AdvancedKafkaProducer has a shutdownhook which gets executed, when the producer stops.
+The AdvancedKafkaProducer has a shutdown hook which gets executed, when the producer stops.
 You can take this hook to close connections and close itself to send the remaining messages.

 ### Acks